An Enticing Parsi Snack

 - 2 tablespoons ginger garlic paste ~ Or 1 tablespoon each minced or grated ginger & garlic

-- 2 small Indian chilies ~ Mince, 1 teaspoon or 2 teaspoons serrano
+- 2 small Indian chilies ~ Minced, 1 teaspoon or 2 teaspoons serrano; more to taste!

 - 3/4 teaspoon Kashmiri ground red chili ~ Or a heaping 1/4 teaspoon of cayenne